 Looking to reach new audiences, David’s recent virtual concerts and multimedia events have been successful in marrying energetic live performances alongside virtual instruments and stunning visual imagery that captivates audiences.
 The Canada Council for the Arts awarded David a grant to complete Circus of the Mind, a 30 minute online multimedia event featuring accordion and clarinet performances with virtual string quartet, marimba, and classical guitar.
 The Ontario Arts Council honoured David with a grant to complete the score for his one-of-a-kind concerto for accordion, clarinet, and orchestra, Indomitable Spirit.
 The A.C.H.F. funded two additional projects, Clarinet for the Soul, a virtual concert featuring Rebecca Sajo-Carovillano debuting a movement from David’s clarinet concerto, The Soul Awakens, and the creation of a new composer concert series that will be developed in the coming years.

-David is grateful to have been able to retire in his 30s owing to his relentless pursuit of the F.I.R.E. principles (financial independence, retire early) so that he may now enjoy the benefit of writing and performing music without any external forces affecting his creativity…well, that is except for his beautiful 4 year old daughter, Aria, walking in to his music studio and showing him how to tickle the ivories.
+David is grateful to have been able to retire in his 30s owing to his relentless pursuit of the F.I.R.E. principles (financial independence, retire early) so that he may now enjoy the benefit of writing and performing music without any external forces affecting his creativity…well, that is except for his precocious daughter, Aria, walking into his music studio and showing him how to tickle the ivories.